SAP-archive/cloud-cap-nodejs-codejam/exercises/05/readme.md

 ![Orders entity definition](orders-entity.png)

-Note the type of the `ID` property, the properties resulting from the use of the `managed` aspect, and the navigation property between the `Orders` entity and a new `sap_common_Countries` entity.
+Note the type of the `ID` property, the properties resulting from the use of the `managed` aspect, and the navigation property between the `Orders` entity and a new `Countries` entity.

 ### 6. Create some entries in the Orders entity